The Great Dying: New England’s Coastal Plague, 1616-1619

 The fact that the English appeared to be immune to the deadly affliction only furthered this fear.
 According to William Bradford, “by the marvelous goodness and providence of God, not one of the English was so much sick or in the least measure taunted with this disease.”40

 The Wampanoag population was nearly decimated by the epidemic, but the survivors still outnumbered the Pilgrims and could have easily wiped out Plymouth Colony in its infancy.
 But no attack ever came.
-As colonist Robert Cushman observed, “[the natives] that are left, have their courage much abated, and their countenance is dejected, and they seem as a people affrighted.
+As Robert Cushman, the Pilgrims’ chief agent in London, observed, “[the natives] that are left, have their courage much abated, and their countenance is dejected, and they seem as a people affrighted.
 [Even though they] might in one hour have made a dispatch of us, such a fear was upon them … that they never offered us the least injury in word or deed.”41 It was from these “affrighted” ranks – who were not only weakened by disease, but also at risk of being overtaken by the hostile Narragansetts to the south – that a diplomatic mission was organized by Massasoit, the leader of Wampanoag Confederacy, and peaceful relations were established with the English settlers.

 With the growth of Plymouth Colony now left unchallenged and an influx of new European migrants coming to the shores of New England each year following, the shrouded figure of pestilence would continue to visit the region’s native communities – the “Great Smallpox Epidemic” of 1633, the “Universal Sickness” of 1645, the “Plague and the Pox” of 1650-51, and the “Bloody-Flux” of 1652.42 As each new generation succumbed to disease, traditional culture became more fractured – and the future outlook more fatalist.
 The Algonquian tribes held few end time beliefs of their own.
 In an attempt to understand the catastrophic impact of “The Great Dying” (and the epidemics that followed), survivors found resonance in the eschatological Christian narrative held by the European settlers who brought the pestilence to their shores.43